Consumer Medicine Information

 Tell your doctor immediately if you notice any of the following:

-Bleeding (including nose-bleeds) more easily than normal.
+Bleeding (including nose-bleeds) or bruising more easily than normal.

 Revlimid can reduce the number of platelets, which are responsible for making the blood clot properly.
 Your doctor may monitor